 Sales Enablement Specialists

 Sales enablement specialists focus on optimizing sales resources for higher win rates and greater revenue.
-They also help to identify and assist with closing any noticeable gaps in the sales cycle.
+They also identify and assist with closing any noticeable gaps in the sales cycle.

-It’s essential to understand that sales enablement success is typically measured by a combination of indirect and direct metrics.
-For example, a direct metric would be sales content usage and an indirect metric would be conversion rates when the seller is using the sales content.
-You’ll always want to focus their attention on the effectiveness of the content — encourage them to analyze additional engagement metrics like clicks, downloads, and views for a better understanding of how their material is working for the reps.
+Sales enablement's success is typically measured by a combination of indirect and direct metrics.
+A direct metric would be sales content usage and an indirect metric would be conversion rates when the seller uses the sales content.
+The focus should be on the effectiveness of the content.

 Chapter 4: Coaching your reps to reach quota